nopetrides/modding/ValheimMods/Crop_Utils/Thunderstore/README.md

 - Ashlands introduces randomized rotation, so using the lines tool changes the orientation after planting a line.
 This is quite annoying and I'd like to address it in future.

 Changelog:

+1.4.2

+Adjusted ghost previews.

+Removed NoPetRides_ModUtils dependency.
+ModUtils is my own library mod for any shared functionality between mods, like on screen text.
+However, I never ended up adding GUI elements for CropUtils or any other shared functionality with other mods, so it was redundant [as serpi90 pointed out here](https://github.com/nopetrides/modding/issues/7).

+If I make more mods and they have duplicate code, I may add the dependency back and put duplicated code in there, but perhaps I could solve the problem with submodules or similar.

 1.4.1